 Mission: The Giving Gardens program aims to promote and support efforts to maintain gardens in Portage County.
 The produce harvested from these gardens is donated to local food distribution centers in order to increase food

 security and provide healthy meal options for economically disadvantaged citizens.

 Currently, there are 16 giving gardens in Portage County.
-Click here for a map of garden locations.

 The program is supported by the Portage County Hunger & Poverty Prevention Partnership and Empty Bowls, HPPP’s annual fundraiser, generous donations from Lynn’s Greenhouse, Anthony Simkowski, Chet Biadasz, and Jungs Garden Center and,